DEV SITE .48

 Enterprising people like situations that involve using resources for personal or corporate economic gain.
 Such people may have an opportunistic frame of mind, and are drawn to commerce, trade and making deals.
 Some pursue sales and marketing occupations.
 Many will eventually end up owning their own business, or in management roles in larger organisations.
 They tend to be very goal-oriented and work best when focused on a target.
 Some have an entrepreneurial inclination.

-Entry - Education Welfare Officer
+Entry / Progression - Education Welfare Officer

 There are many pathways into the role of educational welfare officer.
-QQi Level 8 (or higher) major academic award (or equivalent qualification) in Health, Education, Psychology or Social science area.
+QQI Level 8 (or higher) major academic award (or equivalent qualification) in health, education, psychology or social science area.
 Relevant experience working in Children and Family Services or a related organisation, as relevant to this role can develop your chances of employability.

 Conversion Programmes - People currently employed in the social care sector holding any of the previously accepted qualifications, and job seekers who have more recently completed some of the associated qualifications who are interested in entering the social care sector or continuing their careers in the sector, may now find that they are restricted by the requirement to possess a specific social care qualification.